Those-Otter-Programs/spring_boot_3_restfull_api/README.md

 - **Content Negotiation** allow for Responses and Requests in JSON, XML and YML data formats (**JSON by default**).

+- **Pagination** - paginated list of members on /api/member/v1/list, with page number, size (quantity), and sorting direction

 ```
    [GET] /api/member/v1/token
   [POST] /api/member/v1/member-create